jahabeebs/code-the-hidden-language-book-notes/notes.md

         Similar to a sounder because current is used to power electromagnet that pulls a lever Different because lever is used as part of a switch that connects battery to outgoing wire Amplifies weak incoming current to create stronger outgoing current

+Chapter 8: Relays and Gates
+    Logic gates--embody melding of math and hardware Computer is a synthesis of Boolean algebra & electricity Circuit vs. network
+        Current must pass through all elements in circuit but not necessarily in network Networks
+        Panel of switches constitutes an input device Output device can be a lightbulb for example Relays can be connected in series and in parallel as logic gates to perform tasks Relays unlike switches can be switched on and off by other relays When electromagnet pulls metal contact the relay is triggered If current flows through input then electromagnet triggered and output has voltage Output of one relay can be connected to input of another relay Relays are considered cascaded
+        Connecting relays is key to logic gates
+    Relays can be connected to form an "AND gate"
+        AND gate can connect to another AND gate
+        Two relays wired in parallel considered OR gate Diagrams in book are double-throw relays
+        Pivoting metal bar touches one contact and when electromagnet touches it then it hits another Upper contact called normally closed
+        Lower contact called normally open
+    Single throw relay considered an inverter
+        Inverts 0 (no voltage) to 1 (voltage) and vice versa Represents Boolean NOT operator
+    Rules on connecting gates and inverters
+        Output of one gate or inverter can be input to 1+ other gates (or inverters) Cannot connect outputs of two or more gates (or inverters) to one another Other types of logic gates
+        NOT OR/NOR logic gate
+            Both switches closed then lightbulb off
+            Top or bottom switch closed then light is off NOT AND/NAND logic gate
+            Lightbulb goes off when both switches closed Buffer
+            Simple relay that doesn't change input
+            Output same as input
+            Sometimes one output must serve as many inputs Called fan out
+                Buffers can boost power at each output Can slightly delay a signal too
+    NAND and NOR can ceate all other logic gates

+Chapter 9: Our Ten Digits
+    Humans use base-ten or decimal system because we have ten fingers Roman numerals invented to make it so single lines didn't have to represent big numbers Existing roman numerals are I (1), V (5), X (10), L (50), C (100), D (500), M (1000) Our current number system is Hindu-Arabic/Indo-Arabic
+        Indian origin but brought to Europe by Arab mathematicians Differs in three ways from previous systems Hindu-Arabic system is positional
+            No special symbol for ten
+            Has zero
 </pre>